ariga/atlas-action/.github/azure-devops/README.md

 ## Features

-- Support running Atlas-Actions on Azure DevOps (only Linux runner).
+- Support for running Atlas-Actions on Azure DevOps (only Linux runner).
-- Report lint result back to Pull Request on GitHub.
+- Reporting lint results back to Pull Request on GitHub.
-- Currently, only GitHub was supported as SCM.
+- Currently, only GitHub is supported as SCM.

 ## Support